-In addition to the above, Rosen Resolution is available to help create customized mediation scenarios and fee schedules based upon the parties desires and/or needs (i.e. “express” mediation, mediation over multiple sessions, via phone, FaceTime, etc., or reduced/waived fees.)
-Contact Rosen Resolution to discuss available options.
+In addition to the above, I can create customized mediation scenarios and fee schedules based upon the parties desires and/or needs (i.e. “express” mediation, mediation over multiple sessions, via phone, FaceTime, etc., or reduced/waived fees.)

-Rosen Resolution, PLLC is in the same complex as Jason’s former law firm, Christie Law Group, and its office/conference space is available as a neutral site for any mediation.
-Jason is a certified rule 39.1 neutral for the United States District Court for the Western District of Washington’s Alternative Dispute Resolution program.
+Rosen Resolution is conveniently located on Lake Union in Seattle and has space available as a neutral site for mediation.
+However, I will mediate at any location the parties choose.
+I am also a certified rule 39.1 neutral for the United States District Court for the Western District of Washington’s Alternative Dispute Resolution program.

-Mediation is more than just a facilitated negotiation.
-It is the process of helping people communicate effectively to reach solutions they may not otherwise be able to.
-Sometimes cases are straightforward and resolve with relative ease.
-But frequently cases involve issues that may not be apparent on the surface.
+Mediating is more than just acting as the messenger in the middle of a negotiation.
+It entails helping people communicate in ways they may not otherwise be able to, in order to solve a dispute.
+Sometimes cases are relatively straightforward and resolve with ease, but frequently critical issues may not be apparent on the surface.
 Finding—and addressing—these issues is often necessary to break an impasse or improve the quality of a final agreement.

 Once the parties have agreed to move forward with mediation, my pre-mediation routine includes discussions with all parties as early as possible to ensure the case is postured for productive negotiations and the best possible resolution.

 Mediation is an art and, like artists, mediators have unique styles molded by their background, personality and training.
 Selecting the right mediator for the particular case is important, and there are numerous factors to consider.
-I fully appreciate the importance of selecting an appropriate mediator, and offer parties the opportunity to discuss their cases with me before moving forward with a commitment to mediate.
+I fully appreciate the importance of selecting an appropriate mediator, and offer you the opportunity to discuss any case with me before moving forward with a commitment to mediate.